Control Execution Tasks

 3. The task will open and its status will be 'Ready for review'.

-5. To accept the task:
+1. To Accept the task:

-• Click on 'Accept'.
+• Click on "Accept" button

-8. In a scenario where no reviewer has been selected for the task, the responsible can reopen the task if needed.
+2. In a scenario where no reviewer has been selected for the task, the responsible can reopen the task if needed.